DaedalicEntertainment/lua-coding-conventions/README.md

 2.2. _Each file should contain a single feature._

-2.3. _Each file starts with a header, containing the file name and summary._
+2.3. _Each file starts with a header containing the file summary._

 2.4. _In general, do not use any swearing in symbol names, comments or log output._